KalRadikov/MathGeneratorAPI/README.md

 http://mathgeneratorapi.azurewebsites.net/api/mathproblem

-To use the parameters from the API: http://mathgeneratorapi.azurewebsites.net/api/mathproblem/<Number of problems to generate>/<Min Operations>/<Max Operations>
+To use the parameters from the API: http://mathgeneratorapi.azurewebsites.net/api/mathproblem/{Number of problems to generate}/{Min Operations}/{Max Operations}